NathanEpstein/D3xter/README.md

 ## Extended Usage with D3

-Functions in D3xter are intended to extend (rather than replaceme) D3. **D3xter functions return SVG objects** which can be modified with regular D3 code.
+Functions in D3xter are intended to extend (rather than replace) D3. **D3xter functions return SVG objects** which can be modified with regular D3 code.

 ```javascript
 var array = [1,2,3,4];